filenest/filenest/docs/_root/docs/contributing.md

 If you want to add a new adapter, please also add an example app to test it.

+#### Gotchas
+- An adapter should only accept POST requests.
+This is because the React client uses POST requests to send input via the body.

 #### Middleware

 If possible, an adapter should accept global or per-route middleware,